0-Gixty-0/Grupp-11-OOPP/README.md

 (3) Semantically it makese a little more sense if you imagine inheritance as "is a" and interface implementations as "can do".

 (4) In the current state there is no practical difference.

+This also uses the abstract factory pattern which is a great way to do the same thing different ways with a common interface.

 I choose to make the ATile class because my task could not be implemented in a functional way without it.
 I am aware that this is not ideal and that tasks shouldnt be made in such a way that it is dependent on other taks, however, we as a group decided that this time we solve it with a hack (The task that involves making the real Tile class is underway) and in the future we construct tasks in a better way.
 By doing it this way we dont need to change two tasks (which might have cascading effects) and nobody is confused because we had a discussion about it.